sharanair29/tigerlab/README.md

 # TO stop your docker container

-The command below will stop the tigerlab-app container but will not remove the continer or the tigerlab image:
+The command below will stop the tigerlab-app container but will not remove the container or the tigerlab image built from your build command previously:

 `docker-compose stop`